DOI-USGS/ISIS3/Managing-Features-and-Bug-Fixes.md

 1. Make changes as neede
 1. PR into supported branch

+### The data/testdata area

+For right now, we will keep the same structure and workflow in the data/testdata repository.

 ## The future

 With Continuous Deployment we no longer have release branches for each minor version.
 We instead have release branches for major versions.
 I.E. 5 is out, 4 is supported, and dev is on 5.2.
 We have dev and 4 as supported branches.